informalsystems/themis-contract/README.md

 # base contract.
 Reads `template.html` and writes to `./contract.toml`.
 > neat-contract new --template template.html ./contract.toml

-# Open up your favourite editor to change `contract.toml`'s parameters
+# `neat-contract` tries to open up your favourite editor to change
-# accordingly.
+# `contract.toml`'s parameters accordingly.

 # Then, when you want to compile your contract.
 Reads `contract.toml` and
 # generates `contract.pdf` using pandoc and tectonic.